The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 During a few recent brand shoots, I did something a little unexpected: I brought books.

-I set them up on a log like it was a makeshift bookshelf in the middle of the desert – and it kind of was.
-These books have shaped how I see the world.
-How I see myself.
-And, honestly, how I see you.
+I set them up on a log, a makeshift bookshelf in the middle of the desert.
+These books have shaped how I see the world, how I see myself, and how I see you.

 So here they are – the books that built the mythology behind my work, and the places they live in my memory.